BuddyBoi/rogue_eft_old_public/README.md

 This project is for getting familiar with Unity's mono-compiled games, this is NOT a cheat.

 If you have any questions feel free to email me at admin@rogue.rip

+Code notes:
+-PascalCase is meant to represent EFT / Unity functions -Offsets appear hardcoded as a build server adds most of them to project files via a script, sorry about that -Compiled in Visual C++, C17, C++ Preview